-There are no elaborate keyswitches involved to play staccatos, marcatos, legatos or double tongues - you simply load up the instrument in your DAW and play.
+There are no elaborate keyswitches involved to play staccatos, marcatos, legato, etc. - you simply load up the instrument in your DAW and play.
 Vibrato can even be automated.

-Air flow is controlled by the central dial on the main page of the interface.
+Airflow is controlled by the central dial on the main page of the interface.

-When this is set to 0, there will be no sound produced, just as if you didn't blow any air into a trumpet.
+When this is set to 0, there will be no tone produced, just as if you didn't blow any air into a trumpet.